Connect Your Cloud Account

 If you want to allow connection to your custom cluster, you can do so by setting up a kubeconfig

-credential in the env0's UI.
+credential in env0's UI.

 file.